-Map "M3/CT3 - Ellicottville" shows the FLT Main/North Country/Conservation trail in Cattaraugus County from NY Route 353 & Stone Chimney Rd. to W Valley Rd (CR 32).
+Map "M3/CT3 - Ellicottville" shows the track of the FLT Main Trail, North Country National Scenic Trail, and Conservation Branch Trail in Cattaraugus County from NY Route 353 & Stone Chimney Rd. to W Valley Rd (CR 32).
+View on Interactive Map.

 Revised on: Aug 22, 2021 Check trail conditions for this map.

 — OR —

 Consult with this page for notices of trail conditions before you leave for your hike.
 Click on the “Sort by” option to sort the notices by map name or by date.
 Don’t know your map name?
 Go to the index map look for the name (M09 or M9 for example) nearest your hike location.

 When sorted by map name, the notices are listed going from west to east on the main trail, and then north to south on the branch trails (south to north on Conservation and Onondaga trails).
 Click on the map names above the table to jump to the notices for a particular map.
 You can then scroll up and down to view other nearby notices.

 The date of the most recent major revision is shown for each map.
 Check the revision date on your map to see if it might be outdated.
 All changes to maps—both major revisions and minor updates—are reported as Trail Notices highlighted in pink.
 Use these notices to decide when you want to replace an outdated map.